zivzulander/zivzulander.github.io/content/projects/seafile.md

     django-pylibmc django-simple-captcha python3-ldap mysqlclient pycryptodome==3.12.0 cffi==1.14.0 lxml pymysql
 ```

-set a mysql root password which you'll be asked for later. you can just press enter on the other questions to accept the default response.
+Set a mysql root password which you'll be asked for later. you can just press enter on the other questions to accept the default response.

 ```bash
 sudo mysql_secure_installation